 2. Nutrish Rachael Ray Weight Management Turkey & Pumpkin Wet Food

-- Real turkey and pumpkin: Provides quality protein and fiber for fullness
+- Real turkey and pumpkin: Provides lean protein and fiber for satiety and digestive support.

-- No fillers or by-products: Focuses on natural nutrition
+- No fillers or by-products: Only natural ingredients with added vitamins and minerals.

 - No fillers or by-products